 Gathering data pre-intervention is not only crucial in identifying a genuine need for that intervention – it equips you with vital baseline data against which you will measure its success.

-As soon implementation takes place, monitoring of its impact should begin.
-Whether it’s a low traffic neighbourhood that aims to reduce the quantity of carbon emitting vehicles and improve an area’s walkability, or the integration of sensor data into a traffic control system in order to prioritise modal crossing in response to real-time demand, success can be measured with VivaCity sensor data.
+Whether it’s a low traffic neighbourhood that aims to reduce the quantity of carbon emitting vehicles and improve an area’s walkability, or the integration of sensor data into a traffic control system to prioritise modal crossing in response to real-time demand, success can be measured with VivaCity sensor data.

-Whatever the objectives of the intervention, accurate data-sets will reveal the reality of its success in meeting them.
+Whatever the objectives of the intervention, accurate data will reveal the reality of its success in meeting them.
 Comparing pre- and post-implementation data provides the robust, comprehensive evidence needed to demonstrate impact, reinforcing the necessity of the intervention.
-Only long-term monitoring will be able to truly validate the investment – a short-term captured snapshot is not enough.
-Enduring improvement is what the Levelling Up fund is all about, especially when considering the carbon footprint of some interventions.
-It’s important that they are worth the carbon expended to create them.

 According to Centre for Cities, the UK’s leading think tank dedicated to enhancing the economies of the largest cities and towns, levelling up should improve the standard of living across the country and help every place reach its productivity potential.
 There are many ways to measure prosperity, but one of the most effective gauges is the pride a community feels for the place that they call home.